Residential Conveyancing Expert help and advice moving you up the property ladder

-Our residential conveyancing team led by Jacqueline Batchelor, our Head of Conveyancing, have many years experience helping clients through all kinds of domestic property transactions, wherever you live and wherever you are moving to.
+Our residential conveyancing solicitors have many years experience helping clients with all kinds of domestic property transactions, wherever you live and wherever you are moving to.
 Whether you are a first time buyer, moving up the property ladder, investing in a buy-to

 We are on most major lender panels so we can also act for you on your mortgage.
 We also have good contacts with mortgage advisors should you be looking for finance.

 We don't have hidden charges and we will keep to the estimate given, unless agreed with you in advance in cases where additional unforeseen work is involved.
 We will breakdown our estimate to show our charges for the transaction, VAT and disbursements payable to others, such as, stamp duty land tax (SDLT), Local and Water search charges and Land Registry fees.

 Read the latest Residential Conveyancing news.